lincalexa/udacity-disaster/README.md

     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+        * This creates the DisasterResponse.db sqlite database
     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+        * This creates the model pickle file classifier.pkl

 2. Run the following command in the app's directory to run your web app.
     `python run.py`